3 Ways Investment Professionals Should Put Client Interests First

 A recent Financial Industry Regulatory Authority (FINRA) investor alert also points out the importance of investors giving careful review to public and private real estate funds in particular, as these managers are not legally obligated to do what is in an investor’s best interest.
 As a manager of a private real estate fund, I’ve spent many hours talking to high net worth investors who have taken this message to heart and are interested in how funds work and how fees affect returns.
 For that reason, we tell high net worth investors to look for the three defining features to determine if someone managing their money has their best interests in mind:

 1. Managers with “skin in the game.”
 Investment managers should stand to gain only if their investors are successful.
 The best alignment of interests happens when managers invest in the same products they sell to investors, or when their personal payout hinges on a successful outcome.
-At Origin, my partner David Scherer and I have personally invested in all of our projects and funds since our inception in 2007.
-Together we have placed $42 million alongside our investors since 2007 and remain Origin’s largest investors to date.
+At Origin, my partner David Scherer and I have personally invested $56 million alongside investors in all of our projects and funds since our inception in 2007.

 2. Commissions.
 Beware of products that are sold.
 Non-traded REITs pay advisors large commissions to sell their products and can have a front end load as high as 18 percent, which means that only 82 cents of every dollar is put to work producing income for the investor.
 No one would buy an investment knowing they would lose 18 percent on the first day.
 At Origin, we don’t believe in paying people to sell our products.
 Therefore you won’t find our funds being offered by commission-based advisors.
 Investment success starts by being efficient and our goal is to put 98 cents of every investor’s dollar into the investment property.